Interest, attempts and coverage of record-breaking on America’s long trails is increasing. Here’s my own nickel’s thoughts on why…

 Guess what I am trying to say, is that a person attempting or getting a record on the trail does not make them any less of a passionate outdoors person.

-I’ve done fast hikes (at a much more modest 25-30 mile per day (MPD)!), slower bushwhacks off-trail with a map and compass and no guidebook, leisurely backpacks with my a past partner at 5 MPD and even camping trips where a past partner and I simply gazed across the ruins of the Ancient Pueblos while seeing the sun set over the Utah desert.
+I’ve done fast hikes (at a much more modest 25-30 mile per day (MPD)!), slower bushwhacks off-trail with a map and compass and no guidebook, leisurely backpacks with my someone at 5 MPD and even camping trips where someone and I simply gazed across the ruins of the Ancient Pueblos while seeing the sun set over the Utah desert.

 Which activity is more pure?
 More rewarding?
 More “true” to the spirit of the outdoors?